Bengaluru: Headmasters show-caused, teachers terminated after 2 BBMP schools score zero percent in SSLC

 Two Bruhat Bengaluru Mahanagara Palike (BBMP) schools in the city scored zero per cent in the recently-announced SSLC exam results.
 As many as 19 students from Murphy Town and two from K G Nagar BBMP school who appeared for the SSLC exam have failed.

 This comes in the backdrop of an improvement in the overall pass percentage this year compared to previous years, barring 2021 when due to the pandemic the government passed all the students.
-The pass percentage for 2022 stood at 71.27%, compared to 50.16% (2020), 52% (2019) and 51% (2018).
+The pass percentage for 2022 stood at 71.27 per cent, compared to 50.16 per cent (2020), 52 per cent (2019) and 51 per cent (2018).
 In fact, the K G Nagar school got zero per cent for the second time after 2020.

 According to Umesh D S, assistant commissioner of education at BBMP, the funds allocated for improving BBMP schools are insufficient.
 “We received around Rs 100 crore this year and only Rs 70 crore has been utilised.
 Out of which, Rs 22 crore was allocated for the salaries of the teachers and the rest was for infrastructure.
 A lot of these teachers are outsourced through an agency and none of the teachers have made efforts to improve the standard of education, despite working for many years,” said Umesh.